 - Enjoy their residence in peace and quiet.

-When it comes to responsibilities, North Carolina tenants are responsible for:
+When it comes to responsibilities, a North Carolina tenant is responsible for:

 - Issuing a notice to the landlord when looking to vacate the premises.